SugarDarius/anzen/README.md

-A fast, framework validation agnostic, type-safe factory for creating Next.JS App Router route handlers.
+A flexible, framework validation agnostic, type-safe factory for creating Next.JS App Router route handlers.

 - 🔧 Framework validation agnostic, use a validation library of your choice supporting [Standard Schema](https://standardschema.dev/).
 - 🧠 Focused functionalities, use only features you want.
+- 🧹 Clean and flexible API.
 - 🔒 Type-safe.
-- 🧹 Clean API.
+- 🌱 Dependency free.

 # Install